Five Knox students—Song Li '22, Alyssa Habschmidt '22, Joey Reyes '22, Phoenix Haessler '22, and Alex Davis '...

 Knox College has its own scholarship, grant, work, and loan programs to assist students in meeting college costs.
 Renewable academic scholarships are awarded to new students only.
 When a student applies for admission to Knox, he/she is notified of his/her eligibility for scholarships, and scholarships are awarded at the time of admission.
 Knox also sponsors National Merit Scholarships.

 Most Knox Grant funds are awarded on the basis of need.
 Campus employment, which may be awarded to financial aid recipients, is available on a limited basis to students who do not qualify for Federal Work Study.
 Under some circumstances and dependent upon the availability of funds, Knox may make a long-term loan to a student.

 Private scholarships/grants are available from local and national organizations and foundations.
-Students are encouraged to investigate their eligibility for these funds and required to report receipt of any awards to the Office of Financial Aid.
+Students are encouraged to investigate their eligibility for these funds and required to report receipt of any awards to the Office of Student Financial Services.
 Knox College generally allows such private or "outside" awards to reduce either the family contribution or the student's loan and/or work awards as long as total aid does not exceed financial aid eligibility.
-The Office of Financial Aid notifies students of any adjustments to a financial aid package based on receipt of private scholarships.
-Most scholarship agencies send checks to the Office of Financial Aid and the awards are distributed evenly among Knox's three terms.
+The Office of Student Financial Services notifies students of any adjustments to a financial aid package based on receipt of private scholarships.
+Most scholarship agencies send checks to the Office of Student Financial Services and the awards are distributed evenly among Knox's three terms.